astrowonk/search_transcripts/README.md

 This code was designed to make OpenAI's whisper transcripts easily searchable. i.e. to find out at what time in a transcript a certain topic was discusesd, etc. However it should work with any folder of .VTT files.

+I used Whisper OpenAI to transcribe [the Accidental Tech Podcast](https://atp.fm, and [a live search engine of the transcipts are here](https://marcoshuerta.com/dash/atp_search/), powered by this module (specifically `SearchTranscripts`).

 This module has two classes:

 * `LoadTranscripts`: This creates a sqlite database and [a BM 25 index](https://pypi.org/project/rank-bm25/) from a folder of transcript files (`.vtt` or `.json` files).
 It creates longer chunks of text from the short transcript segments in the original file in order to make the text blocks searchable.